We have made the following temporary exceptions to our application requirements due to the COVID-19 restrictions:

 Supplemental documents to Loma Linda University

-Supplemental documents you wish to submit, such as resumé, or non-electronic letters of recommendation, may be submitted to the Department of Occupational Therapy.
+Supplemental documents you wish to submit, such as resumé, or non-electronic letters of recommendation, may be emailed to the Department of Occupational Therapy at firstname.lastname@example.org.

 Selection of Applicants

 Selection is based on a two part process.
 The first level involves a screening of recommendation letters, GPA, observation reactions, service, application essays, and volunteer experience in Occupational Therapy.
-Applications making it to the second level will be invited to be interviewed virtually via Zoom.
+Applications making it to the second level will be invited to a Zoom interview.

 Minimum cumulative GPA: 3.20